mariamrakka/vsd-hdp/README.md

  <summary> Summary </summary>

+I learned the effect of increasing the pmos width.
 When the pmos width is wider than that of nmos, the switching voltage of the VTC shifts to the right slightly (advantage).
 As width of pmos increases as an integer multiple of that of nmos (for same L), the rise delay and fall delay decreases rapidly (time to charge decreases as width is wider) and increases  respectively.
 For one some sizing (factor of 2), we observe an equal rise and fall times (symmetric property which is a typical characteristic of a clock inverter/buffer where resistance of pmos is approximately equal to resistance of nmos in that case due to the W/L ratios).
 Other sizing for inverters is used to get regular inverter/buffer that would be preferred in the data path.

 </details>